Owaisi urges T'gana to implement NHRC order in encounter case

 Senior advocate Mohammed Osman Shaheed had lodged a complaint with the NHRC over the ‘fake encounter’.
 He had sought monetary compensation and the departmental disciplinary action against the policemen involved.

-The advocate had complained about the non-implementation of the award to the NHRC, which directed in its orders dated July 29 that the compensation is paid within four weeks.
+The advocate had complained about the non-implementation of the award to the NHRC, which directed in its orders dated July 29 that the compensation be paid within four weeks.

 The commission has sought a compliance report along with proof of payment.